MEDIA GUIDES / Web Performance

 Working with Images in React Applications

-React, a JavaScript library for building user interfaces, makes it easy to handle images.
-One way is importing images, a feature that allows developers to manage images as React modules.
-This means you can import an image into a component just like a JavaScript module.
-This feature gives you more control over your images and helps optimize your application’s performance.
+React, a JavaScript library for creating user interfaces, simplifies image management.
+One way to do this is by importing images, which lets developers treat images as React modules.
+This approach enables you to import an image into a component in the same way you would with a JavaScript module.
+It provides better control over your images and can help optimize your app’s performance.

 React’s image handling capabilities also include support for SVGs and externally hosted images.
 SVGs, or Scalable Vector Graphics, are XML-based vector images that can be scaled without losing quality.
 They are preferred for logos, icons, and illustrations.
 Externally hosted images are images stored on a server different from your application.
 React allows you to render these images while saving storage space and bandwidth